ASIST Workshop Report: Hong Kong 2025 | ChrisGrantGla

 Two days.
 Real Suicide Intervention Skills.

 Twenty-two participants completed ASIST in Hong Kong on 22 and 23 November 2025, led by Chris Grant with co-trainer Sandy Sinn, in partnership with 21st Century Learning International.
-Chris made the trip from Scotland - a country with a focused national suicide prevention strategy - bringing with him a diverse professional background spanning education, sport and youth work that shapes a practical, people-first approach to training.
+Chris made the trip from Scotland bringing with him a diverse professional background spanning education, sport and youth work that shapes a practical, people-first approach to training.

-This was a two-day applied skills workshop - not an awareness session.
+This was a two-day applied skills workshop, not an awareness session.
 Participants left with a working knowledge of the PAL framework and the practical ability to intervene with someone at risk of suicide.
 Every measure rated above 9.4 out of 10 and self-rated confidence rose sharply across all four measures.
-Participants described the training as life-changing, practical, and long overdue for wider audiences in the region.

 Chris and Sandy